Katalam/ludum-dare-54/readme.md

-# ParcelClicker: Speedy Delivieres
+# Speedy Delivieres

-This project is a parcel moving game using [TypeScript](https://www.typescriptlang.org/) with [PixiJS](https://pixijs.com/).
+This is a parcel moving game created in 72h for Ludum Dare 54 using [TypeScript](https://www.typescriptlang.org/) with [PixiJS](https://pixijs.com/).

-This project uses [Webpack](https://webpack.js.org/) to bundle source code, dependencies and assets, both during development and for a production-ready build.
-It uses [ESLint](https://eslint.org/) and its TypeScript-plugin [typescript-eslint](https://typescript-eslint.io/) to lint and improve the source code.

 ## Getting started